objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 And `sccache` supports a wider range of languages, while `ccache` focuses on caching C and C++ compiler.

-`ccache` is a high-level tool and cannot work with individual compilation tasks, therefore `ccache` is not suitable for solving our problems.
+`ccache` cannot work with individual compilation tasks (e.g. `Maven goal` or `Gradle task`).
-However, the concept of non-local data storage could potentially be incorporated during the development of the EO.
+However, the hashing approach and the concept of non-local data storage could potentially be incorporated during the development of the EO caching mechanism.

 ### Gradle
 [Gradle](https://gradle.org) builds projects using a [task graph](https://docs.gradle.org/current/userguide/build_lifecycle.html) that allows for synchronous execution of certain tasks.
+A task represents a unit of work in `Gradle` project.
 `Gradle` employs
 [Incremental build](https://docs.gradle.org/current/userguide/incremental_build.html#sec:how_does_it_work),
 to speed up project builds.
 For an incremental build to work, the tasks used to build the project must have specified input and output files.
-The provided code snippet demonstrates the implementation of a custom task in Gradle, showcasing how inputs and outputs are specified to enable `Incremental build`:
+The provided code snippet demonstrates the implementation of a task in Gradle:
 ```
 task myTask {
     inputs.file 'src/main/java/MyTask.somebody' // Specify the input file